 Since this is my third kid, I did not need to buy any major baby purchases.
 I already have a stroller, crib, and car seat.
 So hurray for that!
 I also have a plethora of baby toys, cloth diapers, blankets, clothes, etc., so my baby expenses will be very low.

 There are still a lot of expenses that come with a baby and expenses that come with me being out of commission while on leave.
 My husband more than pulls his weight but.., he is one person, so there is a limit to what he can do.

 So this is our plan of action for my unpaid maternity leave:

-- make as much extra money as we can
+- Make as much extra money as we can

-- spend as little as we can
+- Spend as little as we can

-How does this translate into real life actions?
+How does this translate into real-life actions?

 Here are some ways that I am working on minimizing expenses while on my unpaid maternity leave:

 - Freebies- I signed up for every single freebie available to me.
 I set up a Baby Registry at Target and Walmart to get the free welcome bag.
-I signed up for all the other baby sites that offer any sort of freebies.
-Although these freebies aren’t going to make me rich or even make a huge dent in my needs I did get some nice things.
-Target was the best as I got 2 bottles and a pacifier besides for a coupon that I used to buy some nursing bras.
+I signed up for all the other baby sites that offer any freebies.
+Although these freebies aren’t going to make me rich or even make a huge dent in my needs, I did get some nice things.
+Target was the best as I got 2 bottles and a pacifier besides a coupon that I used to buy some nursing bras.
 Every little bit counts!

 We are lucky and grateful to be in this position for something good and happy and not for something sad or tragic.
-While I spend a lot of time focused on our finances and our money (which is super, super important) there is a lot more to life than money and savings.
+While I spend a lot of time focused on our finances and our money (which is super, super important), there is a lot more to life than money and savings.
 This is one of those times.